elastic/kibana/packages/kbn-openapi-generator/README.md

 ![Generator command output](image.png)

 By default it uses the `zod_operation_schema` template which produces runtime types for request and response schemas described in OpenAPI specification.
 The generated code will be placed adjacent to the `.schema.yaml` file and will have `.gen.ts` extension.
-You can specify a different output directory using the `--outputDir` option.

 Example of generated code: